AndreaDiotallevi/learning-journal/daily-notes.md

   - The TDD workshop was great, with continuous interaction and practical examples.
   - What is TTD?
 A process of writing tests to guide the writing of code to meet the user needs.
   - Why to use it?
 To help breaking down the problem, to serve as documentation, to act as a safety net (true for tests in general).
   - Piggy bank example.
-The detailed TDD process includes:
+The detailed TDD process includes the following steps:
-    - Define user needs: store money, discourage people from taking it out, destroy and take all the money out, shaking it tells us if there is money.
+    - Define user needs: store money, discourage people from taking it out, destroy and take all the money out, shake it to find out if there is money.
     - Write user stories:
       - As a user (entity that can do the things - this line is less useful until we have several roles in a program, like owner, guests etc.).
       - So I can save money (context - it doesn't describe the method and it is not integral part of the functionality of the program).
       - I want to store it in a piggy bank (most important line).
     - Define a domain model (nouns & verbs, objects & messages).
     - Write a feature test:

       `piggy_bank = piggyBank.new`

       `piggy_bank.store(1)`

       => `"clink"`
-    - Write a unit test:
+    - Write a unit test: to test something, ask yourself what is the behaviour of the think you want to test - with an input / output table.
+      - Input: 1    Output: "clink"
+      - Input: 2    Output: "clink"
+      - Input: 0    Output: nil
+    - Rspec: only syntax to remember is `describe`, `it`, `expect` and the matchers `.to eq`, `.to raise_error`, `.to output`.
+    - Refactor the code if necessary.
+    - Continue writing tests until you feel the method is covered.
+    - Testing state v behaviour: the test is written from the point of view of the user.
+You should never look inside, but instead use methods to check things inside the class.
+As soon as the user needs something, the store method will need to change, but not the tests.
+    - Rspec -fd: shows a more detailed message.